Kenya's election rips open scars of inequality, corruption

 Ruto was indicted by the International Criminal Court for crimes against humanity for his role in violence following the 2007 election that killed more than 1,000 people after Odinga alleged he had been cheated out of victory.
 An ICC indictment is hardly a bar to the presidency; Kenyatta was indicted over the turmoil, too.
 Both men saw their cases terminated amid allegations of witness tampering.

+He says he seeks greater agricultural productivity and financial inclusion.
+Agriculture is a main driver of Kenya’s economy and about 70% of the rural workforce is in farming, while informal street vendors make up the majority of non-farm work.

-“Our economic system is rigged against small people,” Ruto said in a campaign video that came out as his wealthy running mate Rigathi Gachagua was ordered by a court to repay about $1.6 million to the state after the money was ruled to be the proceeds of corruption.
+“Our economic system is rigged against small people,” Ruto said in a campaign video.
+The video came out as a court ordered his wealthy running mate, Rigathi Gachagua, to repay to the state about $1.6 million that was determined to be the proceeds of corruption.

-Ruto has said he will accept the election outcome “whichever way it goes.”
+Ruto has said he would accept the election's outcome “whichever way it goes.”

-The 77-year-old Odinga in his fifth and likely final try at the presidency is campaigning closely with running mate Martha Karua, a former justice minister who could become Kenya's first female deputy president.
-She has caught the attention of women in a country that still fails to meet a gender quota for elective bodies like Parliament and where female candidates commonly face harassment.
+The 77-year-old Odinga, making his fifth and likely final try to win the presidency, is campaigning closely with running mate Martha Karua, a former justice minister who could become Kenya's first female deputy president.

+Karua has caught the attention of women in a country that fails to meet a gender quota for elective bodies like Parliament and where female candidates commonly face harassment.

 Odinga, famous for being jailed while fighting for multi-party democracy decades ago, has promised cash handouts to Kenya’s poorest while saying “the middle class, of course, know how to look after themselves.”
 He has said he’ll accept election results “as long as they’re free and fair.”